codepath/android_guides/Implementing-Pull-to-Refresh-Guide.md

     public void fetchTimelineAsync(int page) {
         client.getHomeTimeline(0, new JsonHttpResponseHandler() {
             public void onSuccess(JSONArray json) {
-                // ...the data has come back, finish populating listview...
                 // Remember to CLEAR OUT old items before appending in the new ones adapter.clear();
+                // ...the data has come back, add new items to your adapter... adapter.addAll(...);
                 // Now we call setRefreshing(false) to signal refresh has finished swipeContainer.setRefreshing(false);
             }